bio-miga/MiGA-Docker/cluster-projects/installing-typemat-lite.md

 This script is provided as a convenient way of obtaining the latest version of the TypeMat\_Lite database which contains more than 13,500 genomes from type material.
 By attaching it to a genome project, reference genomes submitted to the project are classified relative to the closest match in the database.

-The database is installed in the directory `~/.miga_db`.
+By default the database is installed in the directory `~/.miga_db`.
+It may be directed to a different directory with the -l flag.
 The resource request section is for a SLURM job scheduler.

 ```text
 #!/bin/bash --login